 During the build and at using the Voron 2.4 printer, I found the documentation on the hardware build really excellent.
-But, the electronics part was scattered around several places, and although the Klipper implementation is very good I have experienced that the combination of 2 SKR 1.4 turbo motherboards with an Octopi controller, this does not provide enough operational stability to me.
+But, the electronics part was scattered around several places, and although the Klipper implementation is very good I have experienced that the combination of 2 SKR 1.4 turbo motherboards with an Octopi controller does not provide enough operational stability to me.
 And- I feel the need to control more settings than I can do with the Klipper solution.
-I think I probably am just more into the Duet end reprap solution than the Klipper one, due to previous positive Duet – and MKS reprap experiences.
+I think I probably am just more into the Duet and the reprap solution than the Klipper one, due to previous positive Duet – and MKS reprap experiences.

 At this page, I will share my progess on this build.

 I have all required hardware laying around and since I already built a Voron 2.4, I will first focus on the electronics.
 For the hardware, I still need the plexiglass sides, top and front doors.
 I do have all extrusion, bed, bed heater 230V, linear rails, all printed parts and so on, neatly stored at home.

 So, I am setting up the electronics to know beforehand that everything works well.
 I don’t want to start building the hardware and find out afterwards that my Duet2wifi will not do the job I want it to do.

 Yesterday (October 4th,2020) I put the electronics and config.g together.
 I used:

 - Duet2wifi board with 24V PSU and 4.3 inch TFT/LCD